Icemap/tiara/README.md

 > **Note:**
 >
-> If you are not sure about the GitHub's parameters, please recheck the previous steps.
+> If you're unsure about the GitHub parameters, please review the previous steps.

-#### 6. Database Initialization
+### 6. Database Initialization

 Initialize the database and fetch existing GitHub issues: